 |Additional Class Delivery Information

 ||You will have four hours of lectures per week.
 You will also have a 1 hour tutorial which will happen on Mo 1400-1700 OR Th 1400-1700 at King's Buildings.

 In addition, you will have three hours per week of laboratory classes starting in week 2 of the first semester.
-The laboratory classes will be held at the School of Chemistry, King's Buildings, Joseph Black Building on Tuesday mornings (9-12) OR Tuesday afternoons (2-5) OR Wednesday afternoons (2-5) OR Friday afternoons (2-5).
+The laboratory classes will be held at the School of Chemistry, King's Buildings, Joseph Black Building on Tuesday mornings (9-12) OR Tuesday afternoons (2-5) OR Wednesday afternoons (2-5).
 For these classes you will be required to prepare by reading the laboratory manual beforehand as well as answer a number of online pre-lab questions.

 |Course organiser||Dr Peter Kirsop

 |Course secretary||Miss Claire Dickson